dougdyson/polylog/docs/solution-concepts.md

 * A view which displays all questions and answers from students, which can be upvoted.
 Questions can be marked as answered.

 ### "Pop quiz time!"
 * A mulitple choice quiz card in the activity feed.
-Results are displayed by participating in the poll; or when a certain % of people have responded; or the lecture chooses to make the poll results visible
+Results are displayed by participating in the poll; or after a specified period of time; or when a certain % of people have responded; or the lecture chooses to make the poll results visible

 ### "Let's breakout into groups..."
 * Students can automatically be placed into smaller groups for breakouts and return to the main lecture when a certain time has passed or the lecturer recalls the breakout groups